William G. Curlin: Early life

 William Curlin was born on August 30, 1927, in Portsmouth, Virginia.
 Curlin was the son of Mary and Stephen Curlin.
 He attended St. John's College and later Georgetown University in Washington, D.C.
 Curlin then entered St. Mary's Seminary and University in Baltimore, Maryland.

 Priesthood

-Curlin was ordained a priest by Cardinal Patrick O'Boyle in Washington D.C., on May 25, 1957.
+Curlin was ordained a priest by Cardinal Patrick O'Boyle at the Cathedral of St. Matthew the Apostle in Washington D.C., on May 25, 1957.
 He served in mostly poor parishes, opened a women's shelter and 20 kitchens for the poor and homeless throughout the Washington area.
 Curlin and Mother Teresa championed the opening of the Gift of Peace Home, a residence in Washington for people with HIV/AIDS.

 Auxiliary Bishop of Washington

-Pope John Paul II appointed Curlin as an auxiliary bishop of the Archdiocese of Washington D.C. and titular bishop of Rossmarkaeum on November 2, 1988.
-He was consecrated by Cardinal James Hickey on December 20, 1988.
+Pope John Paul II appointed Curlin as an auxiliary bishop of Washington and titular bishop of Rossmarkaeum on November 2, 1988.
+He was consecrated by Cardinal James Hickey on December 20, 1988 at St. Matthew's Cathedral in Washington.
 Curlin served as vicar for the Theological College at the Catholic University of America from 1974 to 1980 and as chair of Associated Catholic Charities in Baltimore.